HPC Overview

 Who has access?#

-Access to the HPC is available for all FSU faculty and students/staff with a faculty sponsor.
+Access to the HPC is available for all FSU faculty and students/staff with a faculty sponsor, as well as collaborators not affiliated with FSU.
 To obtain priority access to our resources, many faculty members have made investments in the HPC by purchasing dedicated resources.

 How can my research group purchase dedicated resources on the HPC?#